alzalabany/codeigniter-base-controller/README.md

 4. create model User with required login functions.login(),in_group(),pwd_has_changed()

+##Dependecies :

+models/user.php : an example is provided
+helpers/MY_html_helper.php : depend on alerts() function and some javascript for proper alerts showing.

 ##usage

 first you need to edit $body to point to your base template; default location is `views/base/body.php`